AhoyISki/duat/book/src/how-to-use/key-bindings.md

 <details>
 <summary><b>Object selection</b></summary>

-In Duat, there are various types of "objects" for selection.
-These get used on `Normal` mode key sequences, most notably on `<A-i>` and `<A-a>`.
+In Duat, there are various types of “objects” for selection.
+These get used on `Normal` mode key sequences, most notably on `'` and `"`.
 Each of them defines something to be selected:

 `b`, `(`, `)`\
 Inside/around parenthesis.